 Interrupters are phrases that break the flow of a sentence to provide additional detail.
-Put commas around interrupters to make it clear that the interrupter is separate from the sentence.
+Put commas around interrupters.

-A squinting modifier is a word, phrase or clause that could be modifying the word before it or the word after it.
+A squinting modifier is a word, phrase, or clause that could modify the word before it or the word after it.

 Solution: Put the modifier next to the word it should modify.

-There you have it: The top ten student writing mistakes, just in time for finals.
+There you have it: the top ten student writing mistakes, just in time for finals.
 The writing skills that come from identifying common errors will help you make clearer points in your writing now and in the future.
-I encourage you to print out this post and take it to class with you next semester…you never know if a teacher will give you a back-to-school essay on the first day.
+I encourage you to print out this post and take it to class with you next semester.
+You never know when a teacher might assign you a back-to-school essay on the first day.
 Happy writing and stay tuned for more tips designed to take your writing to the next level!